RedInJapanese/UCSC-ssh-script/README.md

   ```

   ### Note
   If you are interested in making the executable yourself, go into the directory called 'src' and run `make`.
+The compiler used can be changed in the flags of the makefile itself.

   ### Note
   If you wish to compile the binary without the ascii art, go into the directory called 'src', comment out the function call(`printArt("slugart.txt", art);`), and   run